alexisrolland/ComfyUI-Blender/comfyui_blender/README.md

 ## Debug Mode

 Activate the debug mode in the add-on preferences to log the ComfyUI server messages in Blender's system console.
-Logs are available in blender stdout or system console.